wgroeneveld/brainbaking/content/post/2021/03/the-indieweb-mixed-bag.md

 Still, once I more or less finished a first revision of my own toolset (sending is up next), I felt a bit empty inside.
 What's the point?
 Who will _webmention_ me anyway?
 Those few other tech-related cooler bloggers?
 If you pay attention to the webmentions on other sites, you'll notice that `95%` of them are Twitter feeds, probably converted into webmentions by services like [brid.gy](https://brid.gy/).
 My point is that as far as **usability** goes, the IndieWeb standard completely falls apart.
 Sure, decentralization is the future.
 That's why I try to host and own my own data such as my [Mastodon Instance](https://chat.brainbaking.com/) - and that's the philosophy of the IndieWeb.

-But I can't ask my wife to stop posting on Instagram because she's giving her data away?[^data] I can't ask her to post it on her own Wordpress-site, after installing a bunch of barely working POSSES-related plug-ins?
+But I can't ask my wife to stop posting on Instagram because she's giving her data away?
+I can't ask her to post it on her own Wordpress-site, after installing a bunch of barely working POSSES-related plug-ins?
 And I can't ask visitors of my own site to "webmention me!" if they don't have a site?

 Feel free to prove me wrong, though.
 Why don't you webmention this article?

+## Who owns what data?

-[^data]: One of the key properties of POSSE-ing is that you include a url-shortened reference to the original article, like so: `(short.co 34yf1)`.
+One of the key properties of POSSE-ing is that you include a url-shortened reference to the original article, like so: `(short.co 34yf1)`.
 Having to put up with visible junk metadata on Twitter is also a big concern for me.
-Without it, you won't know if it's POSSE or PESOS.
+The theory behind it is good and logical, but without the silos supporting it, the implementation is just awful.
+Furthermore, without a reference, you won't know if it's POSSE or PESOS.
 Aren't you still giving your data away either way?
+On [Micro.blog](https://help.micro.blog/2018/twitter-differences/)'s help page, they explain the difference between Micro.blog and Twitter like so:

+> But when you use Twitter, your content stays at Twitter.
+At Micro.blog, you can write short posts that appear in the Micro.blog timeline, as well as on your own blog that you control.

+But almost everyone who uses webmention uses it to syndicate replies from others to their site, after POSSE-ing their microblog contents to Twitter.
+Just for the record: I use PESOS on my [fleeting notes](/notes), because it's coming from my own Mastodon/Pleroma instance anyway.

+So, in essence, you're still sending out data to big "evil" third party silos - possibly including media.
+That means from thereon, a snapshot of that data does _NOT_ belong to you anymore.
+You just gave it away!
+I [can't wrap my head](/notes/2021/02/27h17m51s39/) around that.
+Again, I think the _Own Your Data_ philosophy is great, and I fully support it.
+Otherwise, I wouldn't have taken the trouble to [install LineageOS](/post/2021/03/getting-rid-of-tracking-using-lineageos/).

+Maybe, a part of the blog technology fatigue is because of our own fanaticism...